MayKoder/Diamond-Engine/README.md

  - Console log have types (Normal, Warning and Error) indicated by colors.
  - Console logs can stack up if the value is the same and are equal as the last log.
  - Console logs and console can also be cleaned.
+ - Meshes and textures are loaded only once per FBX.

 <br></br>
 # Short-Term TODO list: